erlendromo/DB_Project/README.md

     - In a terminal of your choice, navigate to the root-directory of the project using commandline-tools (e.g. 'cd').

 - `Makefile commands`
+    - `make run` -> Configures swag documentation, and starts the container for the application (This is all you need to use).
+    - `make stop` -> Stops the container, and removes database-data (N.B.
+Use this if you want to refresh database with only dummy-data, if not -> do `make composedown`).
+    - `make swag` -> Append the swagger notation to the application.
     - `make composeup` -> Runs a docker-container in the background, setting up postgres and the application.
     - `make composedown` -> Stops the docker-container.
     - `make applogs` -> Attaches the application-logs to the terminal.